 Student credit hours (SCH) represent the number of student enrollments in a course multiplied by the number of credits earned from that course.
 For example, a four-credit class with 50 students generates 200 SCH; a two-credit class of 15 students generates 30 SCH.
 This measure gives an indication of the relative teaching load across different types of instructors at different levels of instruction.

-Over time, the full-time permanent faculty at UC have increased their teaching load and maintained contact with more undergraduate and graduate students.
-In 2018-19, full-time permanent faculty taught 220,000 more lower-division SCH than in

-2016-17, whereas lecturers taught 12,000 fewer lower-division SCH in 2018-19 compared to 2016-17.
-Overall, a larger number of student credit hours offered by full-time permanent faculty means students have additional opportunities to be taught by leading scholars.

 Lower-division courses such as writing, language, and other required courses are most often taught by lecturers; introductory courses to the major are most often taught by full-time permanent faculty.
 Upper-division courses, which are core to the student's major, are more likely taught by full-time permanent faculty, as are graduate courses.
+The decline in 2020-21 is attributable to the COVID-19 pandemic.
 1 Data are for general campus courses only.
 These data are submitted annually by UC campuses and contain information on all general campus courses taught in that year.
 As students enroll in upper-division and graduate classes, they have greater contact with full-time permanent faculty and smaller classes.

-8.3.3 Student credit hours, by instructional staff and class type and class size Universitywide 2008-09 to 2018-19
+8.3.3 Student credit hours, by instructional staff and class type and class size Universitywide 2009-10 to 2020-21

 In the lower division, full-time permanent faculty generally teach large lecture classes; lecturers generally teach both large sections and smaller classes.
-In the upper-division, student contact with full-time permanent faculty is fairly evenly distributed across classes of all sizes.
+In the upper division, student contact with full-time permanent faculty is fairly evenly distributed across classes of all sizes.
 Graduate academic students are almost uniformly taught by full-time permanent faculty in classes with fewer than 50 students.
 The large enrollment increases in 2016-17 and 2017-18 resulted in a substantial uptick in SCH being offered in large lower-division lecture classes.